HexNumbers/OctoPrint/index.md

 # OctoPrint / OctoPi quality of life scripts

-## Screensaver management for TFT+TouchUI
+## screensaver management for TFT+TouchUI
-Here's how to turn the screensaver off when the printing starts and turn it back on when the printing is done.
+here's how to turn the screensaver off when the printing starts and turn it back on when the printing is done.

 1. grab the scripts from [screensaver folder here](https://github.com/HexNumbers/OctoPrint/tree/master/screensaver) and put them into the pi home folder
 2. edit the OctoPrint's `config.yaml` - it hides under `~/.octoprint`, include the section below (you might need to change the paths to the scripts):